szczyglis-dev/py-gpt/docs/source/modes.rst

 .. image:: images/v2_mode_chat.png
    :width: 800

-**Vision:** If you want to send photos from your disk or images from your camera for analysis, and the selected model does not support Vision, you must enable the ``GPT-4 Vision (inline)`` plugin in the Plugins menu.
+**Vision:** If you want to send photos from your disk or images from your camera for analysis, and the selected model does not support Vision, you must enable the ``Vision (inline)`` plugin in the Plugins menu.
 This plugin allows you to send photos or images from your camera for analysis in any Chat mode.

 .. image:: images/v3_vision_plugins.png